-Whitespace indicates relationships between few or groups of elements such as buttons, navigation bar, article column, headlines, etc.
+Whitespace indicates relationships between a few or groups of elements such as buttons, navigation bars, article columns, headlines, etc.

 7. Input autofocus

-It stipulates that the input field focuses directly upon page load.
-There are many web feature forms similar to search form or input forms inviting you to submit something.
+It stipulates that the input field focuses directly on page load.
+There are many web feature forms similar to search forms or input forms inviting you to submit something.